humitos/obd2lib/README.md

 obd2lib
 =======

+**WARNING: this is a work-in-progress project.
+Use it at your OWN RISK**

 OBD-2 library to read information from cars.

 The idea is to record as much information as the car support to create